-Allow the top third of the soil to dry out in between irrigations, reducing this further during the autumn and winter months.
+Allow the top third of the soil to dry out in between waters, reducing this further during the autumn and winter months.
 As they'll develop thick tuberous root systems to survive prolonged drought in the wild, it's always best to under-water a Spider Plant rather than over-do it.
 When irrigating, use tepid water to prevent hurting their sensitive roots from the sudden temperature change - if it's too cold for your teeth, it'll be the same with the plant, too!
 Although rainwater is best, if you decide to use tap water, allow it to stand for 24hrs to eliminate both chloride and fluoride; large quantities of these chemicals will gradually build up in the soil over the oncoming months, damaging both its overall health and the soil quality.
 Under-watering symptoms include stunted growth, browned leaf edges or spiderette death, which are commonly caused by too much heat / light, forgetfulness or a much-needed transplant.
 Over-watering symptoms include a mushy centre, severe wilting or a collapsed stem.
 If you feel over-watering is to blame, remove the affected leaves, mushy roots and replace some of the soil with a fresh batch of houseplant compost.
 Click here to learn more about rotten roots.

 Introduce a humidity tray to provide a moist and stable environment for your plant.
 If the surrounding saturation is too low or the heat too high, its leaves may start to brown over and curl, especially in direct sunlight.
 Hose the foliage down from time to time to hydrate the leaves and keep the dust levels down.

-15° - 32℃ (59° - 90℉)
+7° - 32℃ (44° - 90℉)

-Via Seed, Division or Spiderettes (Runners)
+Via Seed, Division or 'Spiderettes' (Runners/Offsets)

 Division (Easy) - Your plant will produce several basal offsets that can be separated once they have a sufficient root system.
 If possible, water the soil 24hrs before the main event to reduce the risk of transplant shock, when its dry root systems are over-fingered.
 Take the plant out of its pot and place your fingers close to the nodal junction - soil may have to be removed for better access.
 Push the chosen offset downwards until you hear a snap.
 Separate the foliage and its root system away from the mother plant, mentally noting the high risk of damage.
-Transplant in the appropriate sized pot with a fresh batch of houseplant soil.
+Transplant in the appropriate sized pot with a fresh batch of 'Houseplant' soil.
 Maintain evenly moist soil and situate it in a bright, indirect location away from any direct sunlight.
 After four weeks, treat it like a normal Spider Plant, following the care tips above!

 'Runners', or stolons, will develop during spring and summer that'll hold small white flowers and offspring in the form of spiderettes.
 The flowers will develop in succession along the stolon, lasting up to five days before browning over.

-Although they're mostly pest-free, spider mite or fungus gnats could attack at any time.
+Although they're mostly pest-free, spider mites or fungus gnats could attack at any time.
 Common diseases associated with Spider Plants are leaf-spot disease, root rot, powdery mildew and botrytis (grey mould) - click here to learn more about these issues.

 This plant is slightly poisonous.
-If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
+If parts of the plants are eaten, vomiting, nausea and a loss of appetite may occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.

-Blue Diamond, Dobbie's, British Garden Centres, Wilko's, B&Q, Homebase & Online Stores.
-Facebook Market should be the first port of call for purchasing a Spider Plant, purely on the basis of cheaper prices when bought as a 'spiderette' cutting.
+Blue Diamond, Dobbies, British Garden Centres, Wilko's, B&Q, Homebase & Online Stores.
+Facebook Market should be the first port of call for purchasing a Spider Plant, purely on the basis of cheaper prices when bought as a 'Spiderette' cutting.